Watchdog lays bare Capitol Police's riot security failures - WTMJ

 On intelligence, Bolton said, there was a lack of adequate training and guidance for dissemination within the department.
 There were no policies or procedures for open source data gathering — such as gathering information from the online Trump forums — and analysts “may not be aware of the proper methods of conducting open source intelligence work.”

-A timeline attached to the report gives a more detailed look at Capitol Police movements, commands and conversations as the day unfolded and they scrambled to move staff and equipment to multiple fronts where people were breaking in.
+The timeline attached to the report gives a more detailed look at Capitol Police movements, commands and conversations as the day unfolded and they scrambled to move staff and equipment to multiple fronts where people were breaking in.
+It recounts several instances in which police and SWAT teams rescued lawmakers who were trapped in the Capitol as rioters were nearby.

 The document gives the clearest proof of that concern yet, quoting Army Staff Secretary Walter Piatt telling Sund and others on a call that “we don’t like the optics” of the National Guard at the Capitol and he would recommend not sending them.
 That was at 2:26 p.m., as rioters had already broken through windows and as Sund desperately asked for the help.